Reviewed By Anne Carrión Toale, Vaccine Injury Attorney

 Compensation includes monetary damages for pain and suffering, past and future medical expenses, past and future lost wages, and reasonable attorneys’ fees and costs.
 Compensation paid out for pain and suffering is limited to a maximum of $250,000.
 There is no limit of compensation for medical expenses and lost wages.
 You can look at previous case amounts here.

-You can review our past case results here.
+You can review more than 700 if our past case results here.

 Should I Hire a Personal Injury Lawyer for a Vaccine Injury Case?

 We strongly believe that attorneys who practice primarily vaccine injury law are best suited to these cases.
 You can read more about why here.

 How Much Does it Cost to Hire a Vaccine Injury Lawyer Cost?

 It costs you nothing,.
 A case evaluation is free.
 Plus, the Vaccine Injury Compensation Program pays for attorneys’ fees, so you won’t pay anything out of pocket for us to file a vaccine injury case.

 Content Reviewed by Anne Carrión Toale – Vaccine Injury Lawyer

 Anne Carrión Toale, Esq. is a vaccine injury attorney at mctlaw.
 Anne helps vaccine injury clients get compensation from the National Vaccine Injury Compensation Program (NVICP) before the Vaccine Court in the United States Court of Federal Claims.
 Ms. Toale has served as past president of the Vaccine Injured Petitioners Bar Association, where she provided education and assistance to other attorneys throughout the United States practicing in the area of vaccine injury compensation.